awesome-astra/docs/docs/pages/tools/integration/microsoft-powerquery.md

 ??? danger "Precautions about very large tables"

-    Regardless of whether you use the ODBC or the Custom connector, if reading from a table with many rows, the process will last a very long time. **It is discouraged to fully import very large tables through Power Query**.
+    Regardless of whether you use the ODBC or the Custom connector, reading indiscriminately from a very large table is a process that can last a long time.

+    **It is discouraged to fully import huge tables through Power Query**.
-    If a huge number of rows are read, you will see this for a long time in your "preview" dialog:
+    If you do, chances are you will see something like this "preview" dialog for a long time:

     ![Stuck on very large tables](/img/microsoft-powerquery/power-query-howto-lt-1-evaluating.png)

+    In essence, this is a manifestation of Cassandra's take on data models and its OLTP-first nature, whereby tables should be generally designed to support single-partition queries only (and not whole-table scans).
+    In practice, this potential issue can reasonably be ignored below the 10k-100k-rows mark _(depending on factors such as your latency requirements, the network bandwidth and cost, and the average row size)_.

-    On the other hand, the ODBC connector lets you **specify a query string** in order to SELECT few rows from a very large table: as long as the query complies with Cassandra's data modeling best practices, this is a sensible approach.
+    The ODBC connector lets you _specify a query string_ in order to `SELECT` a subset of rows from very large tables: as long as the query complies with Cassandra's data modeling best practices, this is a sensible approach. **Keep reading for details.**

-    The Custom connector, conversely, is _not suitable for very large tables_.
+    The Custom connector, conversely, is _not suitable for very large tables_ as it only supports reading a table in full.

-    In any case, keep in mind that by reading from massive table one might unwittingly use a sizeable amount of Astra credits.
+    _In any case, keep in mind that by reading from massive tables one might unwittingly consume a sizeable amount of Astra credits._

 ## ODBC connection (local)